 Elections – it’s not a topic that everyone likes to teach!
-How about a fun activity that integrates literacy as well as civics?
+How about a fun activity that integrates literacy as well as civics in a fun and meaningful way?

 So I posted a book review of Danny Katz’s book A Little Election.
 Lots of you liked and and emailed asking what activities I did with the book – so I have worked hard to polish up my flipbook so you can get your class as interested in this topic as mine were.